Incremental Computing

 When to Choose Which?

-- Choose Batch: One-time historical data loading, full repair, insensitive to latency (T+1 acceptable)
+- Choose batch processing: One-time historical data loading, full repair, or workloads that are not sensitive to latency (T+1 is acceptable).

-- Choose Streaming: Requires second-level response, involves complex time windows (sliding windows, session windows), out-of-order data processing
+- Choose streaming processing: Workloads that require second-level response, complex time windows (sliding windows or session windows), or out-of-order data processing.

 Core Concepts